 Reference price: the border price of milk is calculated as an implicit price value [1, 2].
 The calculation method is based on two assumptions.
 First, world markets for tradable dairy commodities are competitive, which allows the formation of a single price for each of the solid components of raw milk, milk fat and protein, used to make dairy products.
 Secondly, each type of dairy product contains a unique and fixed amount of each of those solid components of milk.
-Under this method, the implicit price of milk at the border $(P_b)$ is calculated from the prices of those components: $P_b = \left(\frac{a}{b}\right)P{wb} + \left(\frac{c}{a}\right)P{ws}$ where a and b are milk fat contained in one ton of raw milk and butter respectively, c and d are non-fat-solids contained in one ton of milk powder respectively, $P{wb}$ and $P{ws}$ are EU f.o.b. export price of butter, 82% butterfat, Northern Europe and EU f.o.b. export price of skimmed milk powder, non-fat dry milk, extra grade, Northern Europe adjusted for the transportation costs respectively.
+Under this method, the implicit price of milk at the border (P_b) is calculated from the prices of those components: $P_b = \left(\frac{a}{b}\right)P{wb} + \left(\frac{c}{d}\right)P{ws}$ where a and b are milk fat contained in one ton of raw milk and butter respectively, c and d are non-fat-solids contained in one ton of milk and skimmed milk powder respectively, P{wb} and P{ws} are EU f.o.b. export price of butter, 82% butterfat, Northern Europe and EU f.o.b. export price of skimmed milk powder, non-fat dry milk, extra grade, Northern Europe adjusted for the transportation costs respectively.
 Transportation costs for butter and SMP are not available from EU to Israel but only from the EU to Saudi Arabia, the closest country in geographic terms.
-The reference price of milk at farm gate $(P_r)$ is the implicit milk border price net of processing costs $(C): P_r = P_b - C .
-[2,3]$
+The reference price of milk at farm gate (P_r) is the implicit milk border price net of processing costs (C): $P_r = P_b - C$.
+[2,3]